AmarHasecic/AmarHasecic/README.md

 Hello, I'm Amar Hasecic 👋

-🎓 I hold a Bachelor's degree in Electrical Engineering from the University of Sarajevo.<\br>
+🎓 I hold a Bachelor's degree in Electrical Engineering from the University of Sarajevo.

-🚀 I'm  passionate about software development, and my focus lies in creating Android applications using Android Jetpack Compose framework.<\br>
+🚀 I'm  passionate about software development, and my focus lies in creating Android applications using Android Jetpack Compose framework.

 📫 Feel free to reach out if you want to collaborate, discuss tech trends, or simply have a chat.
-Let's connect and build something amazing together!<\br>
+Let's connect and build something amazing together!

 Happy coding! 🚀